Talas Airport: Airlines and destinations

+Passenger

 Accidents

 On June 28, 1969, an Aeroflot Ilyushin Il-14 (CCCP-91495) flight to Frunze took off from Talas Airport at 19:36 with 35 passengers and five crew members aboard.
 After take-off, the crew executed a right turn towards the mountains instead of the procedure left turn.
 Ilyushin Il-14 collided with a mountain at an altitude of 3150 m (1884 m above the runway elevation) at 8.7 km to the left of the runway.
 At 19:50, the plane struck a mountain, 39 km from Talas Airport, and was completely destroyed.
 All passengers and crew were killed.
 At the time, it was the worst accident in Kyrgyz aviation and remains the second worst.
 It was also the worst accident at the time involving Ilyushin Il-14.